EdwardaMeng/slot-machine/README.md

 Watch the win text update with the current positions and visible screenSymbols.

-Check total wins and payline details in the win display.
+Check total wins and payline details in the win text display.

-Notes
-Built with Pixi.js for rendering.

-Fully modular with classes for scalability.

-Positions and symbols are accessible for future analytics or features.